Rapid Solution Focused Therapy De-Hypnotises Unwanted Issues

 September 23rd & 24th 2023

 We are proud to offer Rapid Solution Focused Therapy.

 If you follow this system you will gain lasting constructive change:

-As a traditional therapist I quickly learned that people do not want to see a therapist once a week for the next five years to just talk about their feelings, they want to change, make progress and move forward, we want to be fixed fast and permanently.
+As a traditional therapist I quickly learned that people do not want to see a therapist once a week for the next five years to just talk about their feelings.
+People want to change, make progress and move forward, we want to be fixed fast and permanently.

 1) Our mind looks for what it is used to.
-Not necessarily what is good for you.
-The Logic is, if you are doing something and your still alive our minds start to respond by believing that we are alive because we follow a certain sequence, think addictions here?
+Not necessarily what is good for us.
+The Logic is, if we think or behave in certain way and we are still alive, our minds start to respond by believing that we are alive because we follow a certain sequence, think addictions here or pathological behaviour?

 3) Our minds respond to what it believes is good for us, Known as secondary gains.

 An Example of Time Line, Incorporated in RSFT.